CannAgent vs Treez

 Treez is the enterprise-shaped reference point.
 Larger multi-state operators run it; the architecture is mature; the contract terms reflect that maturity — annual minimums, enterprise sales motion, integration-by-quote pricing.
 None of that is wrong; it’s just shaped for a different operator than CannAgent is.

-CannAgent runs in two stores in Washington today — Green Life Cannabis in Wenatchee and Seattle Cannabis Co in Rainier Valley.
-The owner uses it Monday morning.
+CannAgent is built register-first for single-state operators who run their own back office.
 That’s why the defaults are monthly contracts, owner-runs-payroll, and a back office that lives in the same database as the till.
 If you’re a single-state operator who wants to keep the contract length flexible and the audit-log, write-ups, and payroll in one place, the rows below should make the trade-off visible.

 Ten differences a working day touches.